webis-de/small-text/docs/bibliography.rst

    In 2008 IEEE Computer Society Conference on Computer Vision and Pattern Recognition Workshops, IEEE, pages 1–8.

 ..
+[ZWH08] Jingbo Zhu, Huizhen Wang, and Eduard Hovy.
+2008.
+   Multi-Criteria-Based Strategy to Stop Active Learning for Data Annotation.
+   In Proceedings of the 22nd International Conference on Computational Linguistics (Coling 2008), pages 1129–1136.

+..
 [BV09] M. Bloodgood and K. Vijay-Shanker.
 2009.
    A method for stopping active learning based on stabilizing predictions and the need for user-adjustable stopping.
    In Proceedings of the Thirteenth Conference on Computational Natural Language Learning (CoNLL '09).